5kappa/PC-Assembly-and-Rig-Tracking-System/docs/roadmap.md

                 * inspect a part by selecting the ID

             If user inspects, program shows 10 parts per page.
-User can sort by asc/desc for columns like ID, price and part specifications should give the option to [1] go back to the page they were browsing or [2] select the part and go back to the menu.
+User can sort by asc/desc for columns like ID, price and part specifications
+            After inspecting, program should give the option to [1] go back to the page they were browsing or [2] select the part and go back to the menu.

+            After selecting, program shows the menu at (3).
+Program also gives the option to remove and replace each part.
+            Every time selection is finished, (5).

+            Note to self: each build can have multiple:
+                * RAM
+                * SSD
+                * HDD

+        [ COMPATIBILITY CHECKS ]
         (5) App checks for compatibility:

             cpu.socket -> motherboard.socket